FACTION BRIEF

 Setting

 Cramped back-room clinics.
-Surgical amber light illuminating open neural interface panels.
+Surgical amber light over open neural interface panels.
 Delicate tools poised above exposed firmware.
 The quality of care applied in impossible conditions — because the only alternative is no care at all.
+Kira "Patch" Vasquez's clinic, wherever it currently stands, is the only place in the Sprawl where this procedure exists.

 Aesthetic

-The moment between waking and dreaming, between safety and restoration.
+The moment between waking and dreaming.
+Between safety and restoration.
 Deep blue shadows pressing in from the edges.
 Amber where the tools are.
 The red of risk where the incision begins.
+The symbol is an open neural interface panel — the pause before the point of no return.

 Color Palette